In Brief

 The Divide

-Wesley published a sermon in 1740 called "Free Grace," in which he attacked the doctrine of unconditional election and irresistible grace.
-He argued that God gives a universal "prevenient grace" — a preliminary, enabling grace that restores to every human being the ability to choose or reject salvation.
-In Wesley's framework, God takes the first step, but the decisive step belongs to the individual.
+Wesley published a sermon called "Free Grace" attacking unconditional election and irresistible grace.
+His framework: God gives a universal "prevenient grace" — a preliminary enabling that restores every person's ability to choose or reject salvation.
 God opens the door; you walk through it.
 God enables; you decide.

 Whitefield was devastated.
-Not because Wesley disagreed with him — sharp minds disagree on many things — but because he recognized exactly what Wesley was doing, even if Wesley himself did not see it.
-In his 1741 response, Whitefield wrote to Wesley with the directness of a man who loved his friend too much to let him stumble unchallenged:
+Not because Wesley disagreed — sharp minds disagree — but because he recognized what Wesley was doing, even if Wesley himself did not see it:

 "Dear Sir, for Jesus Christ's sake, consider how you dishonour God by denying election.
 You plainly make salvation depend not on God's free grace, but on man's free will."